-Outcomes were the least evident aspect of ND processes in The Space.
-As described earlier, the process and logic maps identified very broad goals and objectives.
-While ISR observations did not openly contradict identified outcomes in the process map, very little could be confirmed.
-Some identified outcomes like "personal success as defined by client" or "better understanding of self & strengths" were not easily observed.
-However, two other outcomes - (1) Referral to Internal or External Organizations and (2) Creating connections with other youth to foster support & community - were possible to assess in service observations.
-We did not observe the second outcome in action, and in fact, our limited observations suggest low participation could ultimately limit ND's ability to foster support and community between youth.
-With that said, our observation of Want to be in TLP? was the clearest example of the first outcome, as well as structured and purposeful programming with a measurable outcome - clients were given hardcopies of a TLP application and encouraged to submit as soon as possible.
-ISR could clearly observe clients completing the application during the service, although it was not evident if clients eventually submitted them.
-What is more, submission of TLP applications is not captured within PDI client data.
+As described earlier, the process and logic maps identified broad goals and objectives.
+Our observations could not confirm the goals and objectives.
+Some identified outcomes like "personal success as defined by client" or "better understanding of self & strengths" are not observable.
+Two outcomes - (1) Referral to Internal or External Organizations and (2) Creating connections with other youth to foster support & community - were possible to observe.
+We did not observe the second outcome in action, and in fact, our limited observations suggest low participation could limit ND's ability to foster support and community between youth.
+With that said, our observation of Want to be in TLP? was the clearest example of the first outcome, as well as structured and purposeful programming with a measurable outcome - clients were given hardcopies of a TLP application during the service, although it was not clear if clients submitted the completed form.
+TLP applications were not documented in PDI client data.

-Finally, ISR discussions and interviews with staff revealed identified outcomes were somewhat artificial.
-When ISR asked ND staff about how clients formally leave the PDI, staff explained no formal conditions existed.
+ISR discussions and interviews with staff revealed identified outcomes were difficult to document.
+When ISR asked ND staff how clients formally leave the PDI, staff explained no formal conditions existed.
 Broadly, clients leave when they stop returning to the PDI.
-New Day (ND) staff members explained:

 I would say that the only way that they formally leave is if they were moving out of this state or city.
 We've had a few young people move entirely out of the city or the state.
 That's the strange thing about it, right?
 I feel like if-- there's not really an enrollment process in the sense there's not an end date.
 You can come whenever.
-And we haven't had to have the opportunity-- or we haven't had the opportunity, thankfully, that someone had to be permanently removed and that they just couldn't come back.

--ND Staff #1

-We don't really have a completed program when-- I mean, they would kind of age out.
+And we haven't had to have the opportunity-- or we haven't had the opportunity, thankfully, that someone had to be permanently removed and that they just couldn't come back. -ND Staff #1 We don't really have a completed program when-- I mean, they would kind of age out.
 We do have the age range of 16 to 22, but if there have been youth-- there have been youth who started coming when they are 21.
 They've just been in and out of systems all through the while they're 22.
 And so, we have maybe one 23-year-old that's still using some services.
 But yeah, other than that, there's not really any way to kind of graduate the drop-in center.
 We're just kind of like-- we're just here whenever they need us. -ND Staff #2